natenka/pyneng-book-en/docs/source/book/17_serialization/1_csv.rst

 **CSV (comma-separated value)** - a tabular data format (for example, it may be data from a table or data from a database).

 In this format, each line of a file is a line of a table.
-Despite the format name the separator can be not only a comma.
+Despite format name the separator can be not only a comma.

 Although formats with a different separator may have their own name such as TSV (tab separated values), CSV is generally understood by all separators.